ZI1E/Nextcord-Template/README.md

 # About?
 - Easy and smooth discord bot template has been built with [nextcord](https://github.com/nextcord/nextcord)
 - because discord.py is dead now so we can use nextcord
+- The project is now under the working

 # Other Template With Other Library?
 - Soon i will create other templates with other libraries